 The effects of Age-Related Macular Degeneration (AMD) in its early stages often go unnoticed.
 In AMD, the macula, the part of your retina that’s responsible for central vision, deteriorates and creates a blind spot in the middle of your field of vision.
-AMD is the leading cause of blindness in people over 50, but its progress is slow.
+AMD is the leading cause of vision loss in people over 50, but its progress is slow.
 Your eye doctor will check for this disease during your annual eye examination.

 Bausch + Lomb offers the PreserVision line of eye vitamin and mineral supplements specially formulated for people with moderate to advanced AMD* Ask your eye care professional if PreserVision Eye Vitamins are right for you.

 Floating Spots and Flashes of Light